Soft/emacs.d/README.md

 new modules.
 Ideally, these would eventually make their way to [Melpa](http://melpa.milkbox.net/), but for now they can be found here.

+#### portage-mode

+`portage-mode`, `portage-mode-accept-keywords-mode` and `portage-mode-use-mode` add syntax highlighting and other convenience features for [Portage's](https://wiki.gentoo.org/wiki/Portage) configuration files.
+These are mainly useful in Gentoo-based environments.

 #### mpris-control

 `mpris-control-info-mode` display the currently playing song in Emacs mode line.